caliraftdude/UA230-troubleshooting/docs/class4/labinfo.rst

 ..
 NOTE::
-   All work for this lab will be performed exclusively from the Windows jumphost.
+   All work for this lab will be performed exclusively from the Windows jump host.
 No installation or interaction with your local system is required.

-If you wish to replicate these labs in your office you will need to perform these steps accordingly.
+If you wish to replicate these lab exercises in your own lab environment, you will need to perform these steps accordingly.
 Additional lab resources are provided as illustrated in the diagram below: